 Located on the elegant French Riviera, the principality of Monaco is known as a playground for the rich and the famous.
 The city’s reputation for glitz and glamour is due in no small part to the intrinsic link between the Casino de Monte Carlo and Ian Fleming’s James Bond, perhaps the world’s most debonair literary creation.
 Located in a sophisticated Belle Époque building, you can follow in 007’s footsteps by taking a seat at one of the classic felt blackjack or craps tables, which attract high rollers from across the globe.
 And who knows, with over €297million already won over the past year, you may win a pretty tasty jackpot.

-May is undoubtedly the most spectacular time of year to visit Monaco, as this is when the annual Grand Prix comes to town (24th May 2020).
+May is undoubtedly the most spectacular time of year to visit Monaco, as this is when the annual Grand Prix comes to town.
 The highlight of the Formula One calendar, the race brings Monaco to a standstill as the crowds flock to see their sporting idols whizzing around the city’s compact streets.
 Considered the most technically challenging course on the circuit, this is where the legendary Ayrton Senna rose to prominence with victory in 1984, further enhancing its iconic status.
 For the best views of the race, head to the beautiful Port Hercule, where you’ll hear the home crowd roaring on local driver Charles Leclerc.

 Best For: Spectacular Scenery

 Located just south of Naples on the Sorrento Peninsula, the Amalfi Coast is one of the most picturesque stretches of coastline in Europe.
 For a real taste of the region head to Sorrento, which offers astonishing views of the imposing Mount Vesuvius across the Bay of Naples, as well as acting as the ideal base for trips to nearby Pompeii and Herculaneum.
 The town’s main square (Piazza Tasso) is a veritable treasure trove, highlighted perfectly by the alluring Chiesa del Carmine, which features a striking fresco by Baroque painter Onofrio Avellino.
 Fashion enthusiasts are spoilt for choice by the trendy boutiques on Corso Italia, the town’s main shopping street, but the highlight of any trip here is a hike down to the Marina Grande, which is home to a traditional fishing community and the pristine pastel-coloured housed so typical of the region.
 On the other side of the peninsula lies the chocolate-box town of Positano.
 Dramatically perched on a cliff-edge, the town was a popular holiday destination in Roman times, when many leading statesman would purchase villas along the coast, and continues to be a favourite amongst celebrities to this day.
-Italy’s supercars are famous around the world and you can make your trip even more special by exploring the region in luxury Ferraris or Lamborghinis, with a host of companies offering exclusive, personalised itineraries.
+Italy’s supercars are famous around the world and you can make your trip even more special by exploring the region in a Ferrari or Lamborghini, with a host of companies offering exclusive, personalised itineraries.

 Best For: Adult Escapes